Brooklyn Fire Injury Lawyer

 owners have legal responsibilities to construct buildings in a manner

-that does not unreasonably endanger the habitants of the building.
+that does not unreasonably endanger the inhabitants of the building.
 This

 includes ensuring that the building satisfies state and local fire codes